-The Board has adopted the board diversity policy (the "Board Diversity Policy") on 29 August 2013, which was revised and updated with effect from 1 January 2019 as approved by the Board on 20 December 2018.
+The Board has adopted the Board Diversity Policy on 29 August 2013, which was revised and updated with effect from 1 January 2019 as approved by the Board on 20 December 2018.
 The Board Diversity Policy sets out its approach to achieve and maintain diversity on the Board in order to enhance the effectiveness of the Board.